vkuznet/Skeletons/doc/sphinx/pkg.rst

 Here we created an output vector which stores strings of shared pointers for data types found in __datatypes__ template tag.
-Please note, you'll need to return your output which will be used by Skeleton engine to replace python snippet.
-In this case if you supply __datatypes__ with array of data types you want to create in python snippet, e.g. __datatypes__=['int', 'double'], then it Skeleton engine will replace this python snippet with the following code:
+Please note, you'll need to return your output which will be used by Skeletons engine to replace python snippet.
+In this case if you supply __datatypes__ with array of data types you want to create in python snippet, e.g. __datatypes__=['int', 'double'], then it Skeletons engine will replace this python snippet with the following code:

 .. code::